 However the best places to meet local wildlife are the national parks that there are more than 20 of in the country.
 These national parks all together make a vast protected jungle.
 There are both dry zone and wetland areas where Sri Lanka’s growing population and noisy traffic don’t disturb local wildlife as it does elsewhere.

 Driving Through Villages

-You have to watch for elephants, and you have to watch for people and domestic animals when driving though villages.
+You have to watch for elephants.
+And you have to watch for people and house animals as you drive though villages.

-Sri Lanka is a small island but has 20 million inhabitants.
-The biggest city Colombo only has a population of 600 000 which means that there are villages after one another on all roadsides.
-People live in the countryside, in villages.
+Sri Lanka is a small island but has 20 million people.
+The biggest city Colombo only has a population of 600 000.
+That means that villages follow one another on all roadsides.
+As people here live in the countryside, in villages.

 That makes driving very very slow, village traffic consists of people in all ages and all possible means of transport.
 There are cows, dogs, buffaloes and even lizards on the road.